 According to The Princeton Review, top MBA concentrations include:

-Some schools, such as SNHU, offer MBA concentrations in other areas that may already build upon your professional skills:
+Some schools, such as SNHU, offer additional MBA concentrations in areas that can build upon your professional skills:

 - MBA in Business Analytics

 - MBA in Healthcare Management

 Others allow you to build upon the skill sets you’ve developed through working in other fields, such as:

 - MBA in Engineering Management

 - MBA in Music Business